mozman/ezdxf/docs/source/dxfobjects/xrecord.rst

 Important class for storing application defined data in DXF files.

-`XRECORD`_ objects are used to store and manage arbitrary data.
+The `XRECORD`_ entities are used to store and manage arbitrary data.
 They are composed of DXF group codes ranging from 1 through 369.
 This object is similar in concept to XDATA but is not limited by size or order.